inspiredlabs/inspiredlabs/site/content/bowers-and-wilkins/index.md

   - Artworker
   - 2D/3D Animator
   - 3D Modeller
-open: true
+open: false

 ---

+## Thomas Manss

+### Creating something remarkable

+**Bowers & Wilkins** make the worlds most advanced hi-fi products.
+Partnering with Apple, Jaguar and Lucasfilm, I was brought onboard by [Thomas Manss](http://www.manss.com/en/Project/Vintage-at-Goodwood), to celebrate their “true sound” in-car audio products for the **Vintage at Goodwood**&nbsp;conference.

 {{< feature 0 >}}

 ### Conference opener

-**Bowers & Wilkins** make the worlds most advanced hi-fi products.
-Partnering with Apple, Jaguar and Lucasfilm, I was brought onboard by [Thomas Manss](http://www.manss.com/en/Project/Vintage-at-Goodwood), to celebrate their “true sound” in-car audio products for the **Vintage at Goodwood**&nbsp;conference.

-### Legacy

-Turning 2D illustrations into versatile storytelling elements, we created a memorable musical short overcoming typical mixed-media project&nbsp;hurdles.
-This introduced delegates to the annual conference – to rapturous&nbsp;applause.
+The outline of the brief was to tell the evolutionary story of **Bowers & Wilkins**, under strict oversight of the talented art-director: **Thomas Manss**.
+Ceding creative control to overcome the typical mixed-media project&nbsp;hurdles, we brought the **B&amp;W** story to life.

 ### Preview

 **Vintage at Goodwood**&nbsp;conference [introduction](https://vimeo.com/124144694).

+### Legacy

+Turning this&nbsp;memorable, musical ditty really hit the right&nbsp;note – receiving rapturous&nbsp;applause.
+Marking the begining of profitable&nbsp;relationships.

+{{< feature 3 >}}

 <!--
 ### Preview